March 26, 2020

 Monica: Take us through the process of creating a custom piece for a client?

-Nicci: One of my favorite things to do!
-Because it pushes me out of my own head and into a particular client’s vision.
-I absolutely love collaborating and inspiring big ideas on their space.
-From there we bounce ideas back and forth, until one sparks a flame.
+Nicci: One of my favorite things to do, as it pushes me out of my own head and into a particular client’s vision.
+I support my client's "dream phase" as a voice of expertise. to the client as we bounce ideas back and forth, but allow their dream to come , until one sparks a flame.
 I like to push boundaries!
 If someone needs a tv stand, I have a hard time just slapping a wood top on four legs.
 I want to make art, and more importantly capture the flavor of the client.

 Monica: What do you feel is the biggest opportunity in the future of interior design?